 Lipan Mescalero Apache

-Mr. Gomez served in the Marine Corps from 11/10/65-12/31/68 and covered most of the SE Asian countries during 1967 and 1968.
+Mr. Gomez served in the Marine Corps from 11/10/65-12/31/68 and covered most of the SE Asian countries between 1967 and 1968.
 He received his BA degree in 1972 from Southwestern Union College, Keene, Tx. with a Major in Comparative World Religions and Modern Languages, Minor in History of Ancient Civilizations.
 In 1974, Mr. Gomez was the first American Indian to graduate from the School of Social Work at UTA, Arlington, TX.
 His Major was in Administration and Community Organizing.

 Mr. Gomez arrived in Dallas in 1972 and became involved with the American Indian Center under Director Waunita Elder.
-Ms. Elder asked Mr. Gomez to help train staff in community outreach and as a common thread in the Indian community if you volunteer for one job you will end up with twenty.
-First President and Board Member, Rayford MacIntosh requested Mr. Gomez help fill a vacant Board of Director position which ultimately led to his being elected 3rd President of the American Indian Center from 1973-1975.
-Mr. Gomez quotes Mr. MacIntosh who always said, ” If you work in the Indian community you have to have the heart of a marshmallow and a hide like an elephant”.
+Ms. Elder asked Mr. Gomez to help train staff in community outreach.
+It is a common thread in the Indian community; if you volunteer for one job, you will end up with twenty.
+First President and Board Member Rayford MacIntosh requested Mr. Gomez help fill a vacant Board of Director position at the American Indian Center, ultimately leading to his being elected 3rd President of the American Indian Center from 1973-1975.
+Mr. Gomez quotes Mr. MacIntosh, who always said, ” If you work in the Indian community, you have to have the heart of a marshmallow and a hide like an elephant.”

+From 1983 to 1985, he served as the Executive Director and CEO of Ketchikan Indian Corporation, an Alaska Native Corporation in Alaska.
 Mr. Gomez retired in 1995 and moved to Albuquerque with his family.
-From 1997 to 2005 Mr. Gomez traveled Internationally providing professional consultation and American Indian culture and diversity issues.s
+From 1997 to 2005, Mr. Gomez traveled Internationally, providing professional consultation on American Indian culture and diversity issues.

-He is a life member of GSUSA and served on the GSUSA National Board of Directors for 6 years, Life Member of the American Indian Scouting Association, and a Life member of Disabled American Veterans, he was a founder of theTexas Indian Social Workers Assoc. and currently serves on the board fo the Memnosyne Foundation/Institute.
+Mr. Gomez is a life member of the Girl Scouts USA and served on the GSUSA National Board of Directors for six years.
+A Life Member of the American Indian Scouting Association and Disabled American Veterans.
+He was the founder of the Texas Indian Social Workers Association and currently serves on the Memnosyne Institute Board.

-Mr. Gomez takes pride in being a direct descendant of Negoyani (Old Man of Wisdom) Mescalero Chief known as “Chief Gomez” in military history who “terrorized the San Anton Rd” between San Antonio and El Paso, Tx.
-In the 1840s-1860s.
-As he says “How can one be a terrorist when fighting for our land, people, and rights against foreign invaders”.
-He is married to Dr. Cathy Gutierrez Gomez, they have a daughter, son, and two grandsons.
+Mr. Gomez takes pride in being a direct descendant of Negoyani (Old Man of Wisdom).
+Negoyani was a Mescalero Chief commonly known as “Chief Gomez” in military history.
+The written history says that he “terrorized the San Antone Rd” between San Antonio and El Paso, Texas, in the 1840s-1860s.
+Mr. Gomez points out, “How can one be a terrorist when fighting for our land, people, and rights against foreign invaders .”

 Mr. Gomez values traditional living, is a storyteller, traveler, poet, photographer, thinker, dreamer, coyote, lover of life with lots of DNA, and NDN way family around the world.
-Mr. Gomez has said, “So much ignorance exists, that we must have an open and honest dialogue with each other for better understanding so we do not continue repeating the same mistakes.”
+He is married to Dr. Cathy Gutierrez Gomez, and they have a daughter, a son, and two grandsons.
+Mr. Gomez has said, “So much ignorance exists that we must have an open and honest dialogue with each other for better understanding, so we do not continue repeating the same mistakes.”